-Children often put these objects into their nose out of curiosity, or because they are mimicking other children.
-However, foreign objects can also go into the nose while your child is sleeping, or when he or she tries to sniff or smell an object.
+Children often put these objects into their noses out of curiosity, or because they’re mimicking other children.
+However, foreign objects can also go into the nose while your child is sleeping, or when they try to sniff or smell an object.

-If your child’s nose is running, the doctor may swab some of the fluid using a cotton swab and test it for the presence of bacteria.
+Your child’s doctor may swab nasal discharge and have it tested for the presence of bacteria.

-The only treatment for a foreign body in the nose is to remove the foreign object from the nostril.
+The only treatment for this condition is to remove the foreign object from the nostril.
 In some cases, blowing the nose gently may be all that’s necessary to treat this condition.
-If this method fails, you can try removing the object using tweezers.
-Be sure only to do this if the object is large enough.
-If it’s a smaller object, do not use tweezers because it may push the object further into the nose.

-Keep your child from sniffing at this point, since it can cause the object to move further up their nose and pose a choking hazard.
-Encourage your child to breathe through his or her mouth until the object is removed.
+Stop your child from sniffing.
+Sniffing could cause the object to move farther up their nose and pose a choking hazard.
+Encourage your child to breathe through their mouth until the object is removed.

 Go to your nearest hospital emergency room or doctor’s office if you can’t remove the object with tweezers.
 They’ll have other instruments that can remove the object.
 These include instruments that will help them grasp or scoop out the object and machines that will suction the object out.

 To make it more comfortable, the doctor may place a topical anesthetic (spray or drops) inside the nose to slightly numb the area.
 The doctor may apply a drug that helps prevent a nosebleed prior to the procedure as well.